Æthelred the Unready: Reputation

 There were, it is true, always some who were both prepared and able to exploit a situation in their own interests, whether by persuading the king in his youth to appropriate property from religious houses, or latterly by perpetrating cowardly and treacherous acts for self-preservation at critical times, when the security of the country was seriously threatened and when the outcome of events was in the balance; and there can be no doubt that the closing years witnessed a military collapse that is as damning as it is understandable.
 But none of this should be allowed to detract from or overshadow the positive and enduring achievements of Æthelred's government, particularly in the last decade of the tenth and early years of the eleventh century, and it should not be forgotten that favourable conditions were created in this period for a remarkable flowering of intellectual activity and material culture.

 Some historians are not convinced.
-Miller comments that in view of his early domination by bad councillors and later by Eadric Streona his nickname unræd seems well-deserved, and Cyril Hart disputes Keynes's assessment:
+Miller comments that in view of his early domination by bad councillors and later by Eadric Streona his nickname unræd seems well-deserved, and Cyril Hart disputes Keynes's assessment: "Those were the days when a king was expected to lead his nation, and this Æthelred failed conspicuously to do."

-However at the end of the day we are left with the undoubted fact that under Æthelred's rule a great and wealthy kingdom succumbed completely to the ravages of a comparatively small number of ruthlessly determined warriors.
-The repeated treachery in high places, the craven attempts at bribery and appeasement, the incompetent bungling of the generals in charge of the English forces, the lack of a national will to resist the invaders, are all evidence of a devastating failure of initiative, management and sense of purpose at the top.
-It was not a single catastrophic error, nor was it a run of bad luck, that brought the country to its knees.
-Those were the days when a king was expected to lead his nation, and this Æthelred failed conspicuously to do.